Bluffton, South Carolina: Antebellum era (1785–1861)

-Civil War (1861–1865)
+Civil War and postbellum era (1861–1945)

 After a Union victory at the Battle of Port Royal on November 7, 1861, Confederate Brigadier-General Thomas F. Drayton directed the evacuation of rebel forces from Hilton Head Island to the Bluffton mainland.
 Occupying Port Royal Harbor, the Union's South Atlantic Blockading Squadron could then be monitored from rebel lookouts dispersed from Bluffton's substantial picket headquarters.
-Bluffton's location resulted in it being the only strategic position on the East Coast at which the Confederates could gather direct intelligence on the Union squadron.
-That was conducting crucial blockade operations along the southern coastline.
+Bluffton's location resulted in it being the only strategic position on the East Coast at which the Confederates could gather direct intelligence on the Union squadron that was conducting crucial blockade operations along the southern coastline.
 In late May 1863, Major-General David Hunter, Commander of the Department of the South, ordered the destruction of Bluffton by fire.
 The Union "Expedition against Bluffton" was carried out on June 4, 1863, destroying approximately two thirds of the town's estimated 60 structures.
 Only the town's two churches and fifteen residences remained standing after the attack.
 Eight antebellum homes and two churches still exist in Old Town and highlight the town's nationally popular registered historic district.

-Postbellum era (1865–1945)

 Rebuilding came slowly, as few local landowners could still afford the luxury of a summer home in Bluffton.
 The town did not experience a true rebuilding until the 1880s, when it emerged as a commercial center for Beaufort County.

 Contemporary era (1945–present)

 Bluffton remained a commercial center until Coastal Highway (US 17) and the bridge at Port Wentworth over the Savannah River were completed, which made riverboat trade and travel less attractive.
 The Great Depression began shortly thereafter and brought the closure of the town's prosperity and commercial importance.
 The popularity of Bluffton as a vacation spot remained even after its loss of commercial stature.

 The development of Hilton Head Island, nearby Sun City and the related development in the 1990s caused a resurgence of commercial activity in the town.
 In 1996, Bluffton was designated a National Historic District with 46 contributing buildings and two contributing sites.
 In 1998, the Heyward House opened to the public by the Bluffton Historical Preservation Society.
 In 1999, the Heyward House was part of the Save America's Treasures program.
 The Heyward House became the town's welcome center in 2000, and the Old Town Bluffton historic district was established through zoning regulations and architectural standards.
 In 2005, Bluffton was recognized as a Preserve America Community, a federal program that encourages community efforts to preserve the nation's cultural and historical assets.

 Altamaha Town, Bluffton Historic District, Church of the Cross, and Rose Hill Plantation House are listed on the National Register of Historic Places.